Does a Gluten Free Diet Cure Endometriosis?

 Source: Minerva Chir.
 2012 Dec;67(6):499-504.

-This is not the first time gluten free has improved hormone issues…
+This is not the first time a gluten free diet has been shown to improved hormone issues…

 Gluten has been shown to disrupt hormones in numerous research studies.
 The following are common hormone based diseases influenced by the gluten free diet: